Jbwork323/CSC-4026-Project/README.md

 Issues:
 Currently the app can’t be deployed on Replit, I’m not 100% sure on the reason for this but I believe it has something to do with the way replit handles SSL certificates.
 The problem is that the server can’t connect with the database, rendering all login functionalities useless.
+Most of the buttons on the homepage.html page don't do anything yet, the only two that function are the add button which allows the user to create a very basic survey question, and the delete button that allows a user to delete an added question.
+The saving functionality is currently under progress but disabled right now and the rest have not been started.
+A user's email address is not validated in the current build of the project, in the future a user will need to validate their email by entering a code sent to it before their information will be added to the database and they are allowed to access the full functionality of the application.

 Security: